 DAI Wealth, Inc. was established in March 2006 as an SEC-registered investment advisory firm.
 We changed the form of business from a corporation to a limited liability company in 2022.
 Accordingly, DAI Wealth, LLC ("DAIW") was established in September 2022 and succeeded DAI Wealth, Inc. as an SEC-registered investment advisory firm.
 DAIW is owned by DAI Holdings, LLC, which in turn is owned by the Joseph G. Michaletz and Christine E. Michaletz Living Trusts.
-Mr. Michaletz serves as the firm's President and primary advisor, while Ms. Michaletz serves as the firm's Vice President, Secretary, and Treasurer.
-As of December 31, 2023, DAIW was providing continuous and regular asset management services to \$152,547,774 in assets, all of which is managed on a discretionary basis and none of which is managed on a non-discretionary basis.
+Mr. Michaletz serves as the firm's President and primary advisor, while Ms. Michaletz serves as the firm's Secretary, and Treasurer.
+As of December 31, 2024, DAIW was providing continuous and regular asset management services to \$259,676,575 in assets for discretionary accounts, and \$7,740,660 in assets on a non-discretionary basis.